Testing the necessity of complex numbers in traditional quantum theory with quantum computers: Testing real-valued quantum theory on a quantum computer

 The single-qubit Hadamard gate $\hat{H}$ acts according to $\hat{H}|0\rangle = \frac{1}{\sqrt{2}}\left(|0\rangle + |1\rangle\right)$, $\hat{H}|1\rangle = \frac{1}{\sqrt{2}}\left(|0\rangle - |1\rangle\right)$ and takes the matrix representation

-The controlled NOT (CNOT) gate flips a target qubit only if the control qubit is in the state $|1\rangle$, so its matrix representation is
+The controlled NOT (CNOT$_{i,j}$) gate flips a target qubit ($j$) only if the control qubit ($i$) is in the state $|1\rangle$, so its matrix representation is

+We caution the reader that while we employ $|q_{0}q_{1}q_{2}q_{3}\rangle$ to label a four-qubit state in the circuit in Fig.~\ref{fig:2}, Qiskit uses the opposite state-labeling convention, $|q_{3}q_{2}q_{1}q_{0}\rangle$.
+Here $q_{0}$ represents the state of the top qubit in the circuit.
+The convention used in this article better aligns with state-labeling conventions in the physics literature but does require a couple of minor adjustments when implementing expressions in Qiskit, as pointed out in the Supplementary Material.
+Accordingly, a different matrix representation for CNOT is found in IBM and Qiskit documentation.

-IBM hardware initializes all qubits in the quantum register to the $|0\rangle$ state.
-In order to create the entangled states $|\Phi^{+}\rangle$ required for the experiment, one may apply a combination of $\hat{H}$ and CNOT to the state $|00\rangle$ as depicted in Fig.~\ref{fig:2} to obtain
+When executing a circuit, IBM hardware initializes each qubit to the $|0\rangle$ state.
+In order to create the state $|\Phi^{+}\rangle$, one may apply a combination of $\hat{H}\otimes\hat{I}$ and CNOT gates to the state $|00\rangle$ as depicted in Fig.~\ref{fig:2} to obtain

-With two copies of $|\Phi^{+}\rangle$, Bob must perform a Bell state measurement (BSM) with one qubit from each pair.
-Measurement is only possible in the computational basis on IBM devices, so that any observer will only conclude that the qubit was in the state $|0\rangle$ or the state $|0\rangle$.
-However, it can be shown that the application of $\hat{H}$ followed by CNOT converts
+With two copies of $|\Phi^{+}\rangle$, Bob must perform a Bell state measurement on a state consisting of one qubit from each pair.
+Measurement is only possible in the computational basis on IBM devices, so any observer is only able to determine if a qubit is in the state $|0\rangle$ or the state $|1\rangle$.
+However, it can be shown that the application of a CNOT gate followed by $\hat{H}$ acting on appropriate qubits converts

 Thus, Bob's actual result of `00', `01', `10', or `11' allows an unambiguous determination of the two-qubit state in the Bell state basis prior to the gate transformations.
-For Alice and Charlie to measure Pauli operators $\hat{\sigma}^{j}$ (or combinations thereof), each must rotate the qubit to bring the measurement basis into the computational basis.
-Given an axis of rotation $P$, the rotation gate for angle $\theta$ is given by
+Additionally, one notes that $(-1)^{b_{j}}=\pm1$ maps the qubit states $b_{j}=0,1$ to Bob's measurement values $+1,-1$, respectively.
+Using this observation and Eq.~(\ref{eq:S}), one may recast (see Supplementary Material) the complicated expression for $\Gamma$ as the following expectation value $\Gamma = \langle\Psi'|\hat{\mathcal{O}}|\Psi'\rangle$, where